Azure/azure-api-style-guide/docs/azure-ruleset.md

 Path and query parameter names should be camel case (except `api-version`); header parameter names should be kebab case.

+### az-param-names-unique

+All parameter names for an operation -- including parameters defined at the path level -- should be case-insensitive unique.

 ### az-patch-content-type

 The request body content type for patch operations should be JSON merge patch.